Weak commodity prices boon for India, hurt Malaysia and Australia

 Indonesia, one of the world's top importers of oil products, is reaping the benefits of an almost 50 percent drop in crude prices since June and a smaller fall in its rupiah currency.
 But Indonesia's revenues from coal, of which it is the world's top exporter, have fallen a quarter this year.

 For countries like Malaysia and Australia, which rely on commodity exports for revenues while importing most other goods, the recent developments are damaging.
-Falling revenues from crude oil for Malaysia, or iron ore and coal for Australia are also devaluing their currencies, making imports costly and threatening Australia's first recession in 20 years.
+Falling revenues from crude oil for Malaysia, or iron ore .IO62-CNI=SI and coal for Australia are also devaluing their currencies , making imports costly and threatening Australia's first recession in 20 years.